scotthomas27/Dis-App/README.md

 A simple desktop application inspired by "The Most dangerous Writing App".
 If you stop typing the text will disappear.

 Some changes have been made in this fork:

-.
-The input box has been significantly increased in size.
+- The input box has been significantly increased in size.

-.
-The full suite of on-page instructions has been removed (the app is pretty self explanatory) .
-The input text colours and size have been modified to better suit old eyes. ;)
+- The verbose in-app instructions have been removed (it's pretty self explanatory).

+- The input text colours and size have been modified to better suit old eyes. ;)

 ## Installation instructions